TeamRizu/outfox-wiki/content/user-guide/games/bongo.md

 insert picture of game-play
 -->

-## This mode will be added in alpha 4.18.0/alpha 5.0.0-pre33-ish of _Project OutFox_.

 ## About

-It parses files made for _taitai_ into a dual lane mode to play on a bongo based controller, or bongo based midi controller.
-One must hit the inside or the outside of the bongo drum when it reaches the receptor.
+It parses files made for _taitai_ into a lane mode to play on a bongo based controller, or bongo based midi controller.
+One must hit the left or right bongo drum when it reaches the receptor, or clap your hands when the star appears.
 Scoring and timing windows are yet to be decided.

 ## History:

 The parser support for the mode is currently actively developed, and the chart support will be aligned with the taiko simulator based parser support.
 We can parse .osu/.osz (Mode 1 taiko) and .tja files, although some of the scroll and time signature math needs to be concluded.
-As of alpha 4.16 the parsers are about 60% complete.
+As of alpha 4.18 the parsers are about 60% complete.

-This mode is not selectable in the game select screen at the moment.

 ### Introduced:
-#### Bongo (LeftDrumOuter, LeftDrumInner, RightDrumInner, RightDrumOuter):
+#### Bongo (LeftDrum, RightDrum, clap):

 First Seen:
- * Project OutFox alpha 4.18.0 - ``(bongo-single)`` (October 2022)
+ * Project OutFox LTS 4.18.0 / alpha 5.0.0-pre21 - ``(bongo-single)`` (26th October 2022)
- * Project OutFox alpha 4.18.0 - ``(bongo-versus)`` (October 2022)
+ * Project OutFox LTS 4.18.0 / alpha 5.0.0-pre21 - ``(bongo-versus)`` (26th October 2022)

 This mode is _parser specific_.
 It will only load and parse items designed for `taitai`.